ever-guild/ever-solidity/API.md

 ### Import

-TON Solidity compiler allows user to import remote files using link starting with `http`.
+Ever Solidity compiler allows user to import remote files using link starting with `http`.
 If import file name starts with `http`, then compiler tries to download the file using this link and saves it to the folder `.solc_imports`.
 If compiler fails to create this folder or to download the file, then an error is emitted.